slott56/Stingray-Reader/source/cobol.rst

 The COBOL Package
 ######################################

-Or.
+If you're interested in the implementation, you can cut to the chase.
+See :ref:`cobol_impl`.

+-   :ref:`cobol_init`.

+-   :ref:`cobol_loader`.

+-   :ref:`cobol_defs`.

+This section answers the following question:

     "How do I access COBOL-defined data from Python"?

 We have three problems to solve to get COBOL data into Python applications.

+-   How do we represent the data?

--   Most of the :py:class:`cell.Cell` subclasses aren't really appropriate for
+    Most of the :py:class:`cell.Cell` subclasses aren't really appropriate for
     data coming from COBOL applications.
     Indeed, only :py:class:`cell.TextCell` is really appropriate.

+-   How do we represent the schema?

--   The schema more complex than the flat-file schema expected by :py:mod:`schema`.
+    The schema more complex than the
+    flat-file schema expected by :py:mod:`schema`.

     -   The structure is hierarchical.